 There are some good studies out there showing the possible and probable benefits of chia seeds and more studies each day are been done, but it is very hard to isolate just one factor ( i.e. chia seeds) in these studies as been the one thing to change health outcomes as we are all different in many ways.
 I always think a balanced approach is best.

-I take chia seed daily and add it to lots of things when preparing a meal.
-For example if I don’t want to use eggs I use chia seeds as my rising agent.
-But I also exercise, I take other supplements, I have colon therapy and I watch what I eat and try to incorporate meditation yoga daily.
-I love chia seeds and they are super but I would prefer to use lots of different things daily to promote my sense of wellbeing.
+I take chia seeds daily and add it to lots of things when preparing a meal.
+I typically take 2 tablespoons per serving of whole chia seeds and then grind them in a coffee grinder or blender.
+They are also a great substitute for eggs in baking as a rising agent.
+In addition, I also exercise, I take other supplements, I have colon therapy and I watch what I eat and try to incorporate meditation and yoga daily.
+I love chia seeds, they are super and they are just one strategy I utilize daily to promote my sense of wellbeing.

-So pour chia seeds into your green smoothie, drink and be grateful a little seed all the way from Mexico is giving its life to make yours better!
+So I encourage you to pour chia seed powder into your green smoothie, drink and be grateful a little seed all the way from Mexico is giving its life to make yours better!